 - Keep propane canisters in a shady or cool location outdoors.
 Do not store them inside of any part of a structure, including on porches and balconies.

 - A recent safety innovation has changed the valve and relief system on small, portable propane tanks.
-These tanks are commonly sued for fueling gas barbecue grills and camp burners.
-You can tell the difference between old and new versions of a tank by looking at the valve handle; older versions have a star-shaped handle, while newer version has a three-pronged handle.
+These tanks are commonly used for fueling gas barbecue grills and camp burners.
+You can tell the difference between old and new versions of a tank by looking at the valve handle; older versions have a star-shaped handle, while a newer version has a three-pronged handle.
 Most propane filling stations no longer fill the older versions.
 Many do exchange old models for new ones.
 Make sure you use the most up-to-date propane tank for your gas grill or barbecue.